Fitzgerald River National Park: Description

+The park includes the Barren Range (East, Middle, and West Mount Barren), the Eyre Range, the Culham Inlet, the Fitzgerald River, the Hamersley River, and the Hamersley Inlet, as well as incorporating the Fitzgerald Biosphere.
+The land now encompassing the Fitzgerald River National Park is part of the traditional country of the Goreng, Mineng and Wudjari (Noongar) people.

 Recording almost 40,000 visitors in 2008, the park received $20 million in funding from the federal government's economic stimulus plan with the state government contributing an additional $20 million.
-The investment is to be used to redevelop and seal 80 km of roads within the park, construct a walk trail from Bremer Bay to Hopetoun and upgrade existing recreational facilities.
+The investment was used to redevelop and seal 80 km of roads within the park, construct a walking trail from Bremer Bay to Hopetoun, and upgrade existing recreational facilities.

 Point Ann is one of the two places (the other is Head of the Bight) along Australia's coast where southern right whales come to calve during their winter migration.

 Within the National Park is the Quaalup Homestead Wilderness Retreat (now run as a hotel) that was built in 1858 by the Wellstead Family.
 In 1890, the Hassell family took over the pastoral lease and the homestead.

 The park can be accessed from the western side via Bremer Bay, or from the eastern side via Hopetoun.
-The central area of the park is only accessible with a four-wheel drive vehicle or on foot.
+The central area of the park is only accessible with a four-wheel-drive vehicle or on foot.

 Many of the peaks in the park are off limits to climbers to prevent the spread of dieback or root rot from Phytophthora cinnamomi.

 The northwest precinct of the park is referred to as Twertup, a name applied to several plants and features of the landscape.
 The Twertup Field Studies Centre, so named, previously occupied a former residence known as Twertup Cottage until the spongolite construction was destroyed by fire.
 Twertup is given in formal names associated with the area, for the watercourse Twertup Creek, a road, and several plant taxa, the Twertup mallee Eucalyptus arborella, Twertup feather-flower Verticordia crebra, and Leucopogon sp.
 Twertup for an unknown species described by K.R.
 Newbey that was found in the area.
 The nineteenth century author Ethel Hassell, who lived nearby at Jerramungup station, gives a chapter with this title.
 A warning that the young woman should avoid staying in the area, while heeded, was mysterious about the actual threat.
 This was later explained by Hassel's Nyungar friend, Gimbuck, who now advised her to sleep with two fires and away from water because of the reputation of groups of 'wild dogs' (dingos) in the area; this practical concern was accompanied by the ancestral story of their abundance.

 In February 2023, a Coulson Aviation Boeing 737-300 crashed while fighting fires in the national park; both pilots survived the crash.